 In my years in pest control, I have seen all sorts of home remedies to attempt to repel flies.
-Although they work on small numbers they generally have no long term affect.
+Although they work on small numbers they generally have no long-term affect.
 Not attracting them in the first place is truly the best “repellent”.
 This is true even when attempting to treat all types of flies (house flies, fruit flies, horse flies, white flies, etc).

-Naturally Repelling Flies – When we talk about naturally repelling flies what we really want to know is how to repel or get rid of flies without using pesticides.
+When we talk about naturally repelling flies what we really want to know is how to repel or get rid of flies without using pesticides.
 Here are some tips for how to keep flies away.

 This is supposed to reflect light and throw off the flies compound eye, but that will not have an effect or enough of an effect to make a difference on more than a few flies.
 The amount of bags you would need to hang around your home to make an effect would probably look funny to most folks.